lockejan/blog/content/posts/introduction.md

 Fortunately I finally managed to spin up a setup that I found simple and functional enough to achieve this.

 I really like [clojure][1] and I am probably gonna switch to a clojure based solution in the future, but for now I found hugo to be the best quick solution.
-Hugo is a popular static site generator and you might want to use it too if you are planning on starting a blog.
+[Hugo][2] is a popular static site generator and you might want to use it too if you are planning on starting a blog.
 There are a lot of good reasons to use static site generators in favour of a full-fleged web-framework.
 It's pretty fast, good on security and you can host it everywhere to name just a [few reasons][3].